Adventure (1980 video game): Development

-Adventure was designed and programmed by Atari employee Warren Robinett, and published by Atari, Inc. At the time, Atari programmers were generally given full control on the creative direction and development cycle for their games, and this required them to plan for their next game as they neared completion of their current one to stay productive.
+Adventure was designed and programmed by Atari employee Warren Robinett and published by Atari, Inc. At the time, Atari programmers were generally given full control on the creative direction and development cycle for their games; to stay productive, this required them to begin planning their next game as they neared completion of their current one.
 Robinett was finishing his work on Slot Racers when he was given an opportunity to visit the Stanford Artificial Intelligence Laboratory by Julius Smith, one of several friends he was sharing a house with.
 There, he was introduced to the 1977 version of the computer text game Colossal Cave Adventure, created by Will Crowther and modified by Don Woods.
 After playing the game for several hours, he was inspired to create a graphical version.

-Robinett began designing his graphics-based game on a Hewlett-Packard 1611A microprocessor computer around May to June 1978.
-He was soon aware that memory use was critical because Atari 2600 cartridge ROMs have only 4096 bytes (4 KB), and the system has 128 bytes of RAM for program variables.
-In contrast, Colossal Cave Adventure uses hundreds of kilobytes of memory on a large computer.
-The final game uses nearly all of the available memory (including 5% of the cartridge storage for Robinett's Easter egg), with 15 unused bytes from the ROM capacity.
+Robinett began designing his graphics-based game with the help of a Hewlett-Packard 1611A logic analyzer (a debugging tool) around May to June 1978.
+He was soon aware that memory use was critical because Atari 2600 cartridge ROMs had only 4096 bytes (4 KB), and the system had 128 bytes of RAM for program variables.
+In contrast, Colossal Cave Adventure used hundreds of kilobytes of memory on a large computer.
+The final game used nearly all of the available memory (including 5% of the cartridge storage for Robinett's Easter egg), with 15 unused bytes from the ROM capacity.
 Robinett credits Ken Thompson, his professor at University of California, Berkeley, with teaching him the skills needed to use the limited memory efficiently.
 Thompson had required his students to learn the C programming language that he had invented at AT&T, and Robinett carried C techniques into assembly language.